acrastt/Utils/README.md

   a low number of writes and a low number of threads.
 - `JMHBuilderFactory`: A utility for JMH(Java
   Microbenchmark Harness), currently it has functions that creates json/csv file when running benchmarks and running with GC profiler.
+It could also create and evaporate Blackholes without challengeResponse
 - `NumberUtils`: A utility which processes numbers in Java, it currently has a function that converts numbers to string with ordinals.